KaiWU17TUM/icu_devices/README.md

 # icu_devices
-This is an implementation for data retrieving from ICU devices and realsense camera.
+This project contains code and scripts for data retrieving from ICU devices (GE_Monitor, Braun perfusor and Evita 4 ventilator) and realsense camera.

 ```
 Icu_devices_project